aniyomiorg/aniyomi-website/website/src/docs/guides/categories.md

 # Categories

-Organize your favorite series effortlessly with categories that declutter and structure your library.
+Organize your favorite series effortlessly without dtjfllcategories that declutter and structure your library.

 To manage your categories, navigate to <nav to="categories">.